 As per Article 2(2) of Directive 2009/110/EC, “electronic money” or e-money means “electronically, including magnetically, stored monetary value as represented by a claim on the issuer which is issued on receipt of funds for the purpose of making payment transaction, and which is accepted by a natural or legal person other than the electronic money issuer”.
 Prepaid cards and electronic wallets are examples of electronic money.

-An important part of your e-money license application is to ensure you meet the regulator’s basic conditions.
+An important part of your E-money EMI/Electronic Money Institution license application is to ensure you meet the regulator’s basic conditions.
 Think of the basic condition as the basic requirements you must have in place.
 For example, your employees must be located in Ireland.
 You will need to demonstrate through your application that you have appropriate resources to operate your business.
 This includes having sufficient financial, management, staff, and systems to manage your business.
 Your team should be suitable and competent in their roles.

-As part of your Authorised Electronic Money Institution (e-money) license application, you will be required to provide the following information as part of your application:
+As part of your Electronic Money Institution E-money/EMI license application, you will be required to provide the following information as part of your application:

 company identification details